newatoms/beta/_private/costumer-acquisition/list-potential-costumers.md

 * [Markthallen](http://www.foodhallen.nl/home.html): Have no blog.
 So, maybe a good opportunity for us?
 A lot of subjects.
 * [Zonnefabriek](http://www.zonnefabriek.nl/): have no blog.
 * [Stach](http://www.stach-food.nl/index.php?page=Home#r): bigger than we thought (9 shops).
 They have no blog whatsoever.
+* [Inoniqa](http://www.ioniqa.com/news/): First company that can remove the collor out of P.E.T when recycling, giveing it a much broader use.
+They only have a news blog.

 ## Personal Contact's

 * [Standby](http://www.stby.eu/): User experience and impact innovation services.
 They have trouble keeping there blog coming out consistantly.
 They are interested in being a test case.
 * [Kpn](https://www.kpn.com/): There blog is only cosumer service oriented.
 [Pim Stevens](bit.ly/1mHuOWd) (Program Manager Smart Cities and Amsterdam ArenA at KPN) .
 Is boasting about KPN having too much money and wanting to invest in innovations regarding connectivity.
 Perhaps we can start a substantially blog.
 They could be interested in our product or supporting us financially
 * [Konnectid](https://www.konnektid.com/): A free web service that enables people to learn from each other by offering or searching on lessons in theire neigborhood.
 Asked us for a proposal, offered 1 euro per new subscriber.
-* [Beter Bio](http://beterbio.nl/default.aspx) Fast growing bio food delivery service, having a lot of trouble with there communication, but don’t have the time to figgure out what to do.
+* [Beter Bio](http://beterbio.nl/default.aspx): Fast growing bio food delivery service, having a lot of trouble with there communication, but don’t have the time to figgure out what to do.

 ## Small sized companies